Avoiding the Hidden Costs of Web Hosting

 - Are backups included, and what does restoration cost?

-- What are the cancellation terms and refund policies?
+- What are the cancellation and refund policies?

-- Are there charges for technical support?
+- Are there fees for technical support?

-How to Avoid Hidden Costs
+How to Avoid Hidden Hosting Costs

 1. Compare Total Cost of Ownership

-2. Read Terms of Service Carefully
+2. Read the Terms of Service

 3. Start with Basic Plans